Pixel code

 A PMO, or project management office, is a centralized unit within an organization that provides guidance, support, and oversight to project managers.
 PMOs can vary in their structure, size, and responsibilities.

-Introduction to PCI
+Introduction to PMO

 Pmo Full Form